mevdschee/php-crud-api/README.md

 ## Documentation

 After configuring you can directly benefit from generated API documentation.
-On the URL below you find the generated API documentation in Swagger 2.0 format.
+On the URL below you find the generated API specification in Swagger 2.0 format.

     http://localhost/api.php